sujanrajs/tea-coffee-app/README.md

 # Tea and Coffee Listing App

+Project Deployed in Netlify : Click the link to proceed: https://sujanrajs-tea-coffee.netlify.app/

 ## Project description:

 "You can save and list your favourite coffee and tea flavors"